Please be aware that Curse of the Twins also known as Twins of Evil, is copyrighted in the Library of Congress .

 Patricia and Beverly didn’t laugh.

 “We’re Jewish!”
-Jason said.
+Jason exclaimed.
 He smiled strangely, turned and walked out of the kitchen.
 “Yeeees, Jewish, we be!”
 He could be heard climbing the stairs, and a bedroom door opening and slamming.
 Patricia noticed Beverly seemed disturbed.

 “I’m sorry about this!”
 Patricia bowed her head.
 “It’s been a strain on all of us, trying to be a family.
 I left my… legitimate… husband, fourteen years ago.
 He abused me.
 I think Jason felt sorry for me, mostly.
-That’s why he stayed with me, but I think it’s been too much for him.”
+That’s why he stayed with me, but sometimes I think it’s been too much for him.”

 Would Beverly be satisfied with the explanation?